AdrienJ0/Medical-Image-Segmentation-Using-Hybrid-Architectures/ParaPVTCNN/README.md

 # ParaPVTCNN
 This repo is inspired from: https://github.com/hongkunsun/paratranscnn.
-This repo holds code for [ParaTransCNN: Parallelized TransCNN Encoder for Medical Image Segmentation](https://arxiv.org/abs/2401.15307)
+It holds code for some modifications made on  [ParaTransCNN: Parallelized TransCNN Encoder for Medical Image Segmentation](https://arxiv.org/abs/2401.15307)
 * Overview
 ![image](/assets/ParaTransCNN.png)